The Capitol Showband

 by a lucrative offer.
 He was offered a solo career which would

-include stints in Las Vegas, but it never materialized.
-By 1967,
+include stints in Las Vegas, but it never really materialized.

 Butch was playing the fledgling cabaret circuit in Ireland with a